Multi-Award Winning | Proud winners of Best Specialist & Best Seniors Travel Insurance – WeMoney Awards 2025

 Emergency medical expenses and repatriation:

-Cover for emergencies that force you to return home early.
+Cover for emergencies that require you to end your trip early and return home sooner than planned.

 Personal belongings: